 Parathyroid Gland (Epithelium)

-The parathyroid gland, also referred to as epithelium, can be found in four places in humans: one pair each on the upper and lower thyroid pole.
-The parathyroid glands (Gll. parathyroideae) are about the size of a grain of wheat and are characterized by their simple histological structure.
+The parathyroid gland, also referred to as epithelium, can be found in 4 places in humans: 1 pair each on the upper and lower thyroid pole.
+The parathyroid glands (gl. parathyroideae) are about the size of a grain of wheat and are characterized by their simple histological structure.
 They produce parathyroid hormones that control calcium metabolism via vitamin D and calcitonin.

 Densely packed, small epithelial cells, which are arranged in balls, are found in the H & E stain.
 With increasing age, univacuolar fat cells are more frequently found between the epithelial cells.
 The parathyroid gland is well vascularized, which means that a lot of capillaries can be found.
 Sometimes, small miniature follicles filled with colloid can also be seen.